-As of January 1, 2020, we adopted ASU 2017-04, Simplifying the Test for Goodwill Impairment.
-The guidance removed Step 2 of the goodwill impairment test, which had required a hypothetical purchase price allocation.
-As a result of the revised guidance, a goodwill impairment will be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
-Under this guidance, the goodwill impairment test no longer includes a determination by management of whether a decline in fair value is temporary; however, it is important to consider the impact of changing market conditions, including the severity and anticipated duration, is reflected in management's determination of fair value.
+Under ASU 2017-04, Simplifying the Test for Goodwill Impairment, a goodwill impairment will be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
+Under this guidance, the goodwill impairment test no longer includes a determination by management of whether a decline in fair value is temporary.
+However, it is important that management's determination of fair value reflect the impact of changing market conditions, including the severity and anticipated duration of any such changes.